SquidAnan/nuxt-photo-slideshow/README.md

     ]
 }
 ```
-I suppose it's because the latest version is Nuxt 3, so I need to specify I'm using the old version.
+For more details, see [Nuxt Vercel Builder](https://github.com/nuxt/vercel-builder/tree/main).

-### 2. Images won't show
+### 2. Images Not Showing

+Another issue occurred where images failed to display properly.

 ![webiste demo](README-images/no-images.png)

-Another issue was that the images couldn't properly display.
-I fixed the issue by adding the following code in `nuxt.config.js`:
+To fix the issue, I added the following in `nuxt.config.js`:
 ```
 image: {
     provider: 'static'
 },
 ```
-It doesn't really make sense to add these lines in order to make it work, since the provider should be 'static' by default.
+While this should be the default setting, it somehow fixed the issue.